Nursing and Caregiving Jobs in Germany

 As mentioned in the above section, foreigners wishing to work in Germany as nursing assistants will also have to submit their diplomas, proof of professional experience and other relevant documents (language certificate, medical certificate and criminal record certificate) to the local health authority of the corresponding federal state.
 This procedure is state specific and it is not as strictly regulated as that for a nurse.
 There is no registration, just a permit to practice the profession.

-Starting from March 2024, nurses and nursing assistants from third countries who do not have their professional qualifications recognized in Germany should be allowed to start working in Germany under the so-called recognition partnership while their qualifications are being reviewed by the respective health authority.
+Since March 2024, nurses and nursing assistants from third countries who do not yet have their professional qualifications recognized in Germany can start working in Germany under the so-called recognition partnership while their qualifications are being reviewed by the respective health authority.

 7. Options for Those Who Fail to Meet Qualification or Language Requirements